Acquiring the services you need to succeed at Central Community College

 Intake and Academic Accommodation Process

-Documentation should be from the treating medical provider and include at a minimum a statement of diagnosis, length of treatment for diagnosis, functional limitations in activities of daily living, prescribed medications and any other pertinent information.
+Documentation may include an IEP, MDT, 504 Plan or documentation from the treating medical provider and include at a minimum a statement of diagnosis, length of treatment for diagnosis, functional limitations in activities of daily living, prescribed medications and any other pertinent information.

 - Student schedules an intake interview with a disability services director.